-I have to say that out of everywhere we went in Ireland, this was the most impressive and not just because I’m a big Star Wars nerd.
+I have to say that out of everywhere we went in our week in Ireland, this was the most impressive and not just because I’m a big Star Wars nerd.
 Beyond whirling my mini lightsaber around to train to become a great Jedi, following over 600 steps up to the isolated monastery to find the beehive shaped huts and also being surrounded by 10,000 puffins was truly what made the larger of the two Skellig islands a special place.

 RINGS OF KERRY AND SKELLIG

 In order to catch that boat out to Skellig Michael, you have to enter the Ring of Kerry and from there you’re transported into another world of drop-dead gorgeous scenery.
 One of the many fingers that stretch into the Atlantic, this magical kingdom of Kerry and its circuit open to spectacular mountains, cliffs, beaches, quaint towns, narrow roads, views of great valleys, and medieval ruins.